All 30 Lassithi Sightseeing

 The Kales Fortress of Ierapetra stands right at the entrance of the port.
 It was constructed by the Venetians in the 13th century but not much of the castle remains today.

 Kapsa Monastery is located 7 km east of Makrigialos.
-It was founded in the 15th century and was restored in the 19th century by monk Gerontogiannis, who lived in a close cave.
+It was founded in the 15th century and was restored in the 19th century by monk Gerontogiannis, who lived in a closed cave.
 During the Second World War, it helped people to get into submarines and leave for Egypt.
 The monastery celebrates on August 29th.

 Kazarma Fortress was built by the Venetians in the Medieval times to protect the town from enemies.
 Today many cultural events are organized there in summer.